-Robert L. Weigel is a partner in the New York office of Gibson, Dunn & Crutcher.
+Robert L. Weigel is a partner in the New York office of Gibson, Dunn & Crutcher and Co-Head of the firm’s Judgment and Arbitral Award Enforcement Practice Group.
 Mr. Weigel is an experienced commercial litigator with extensive trial experience.
 He focuses on litigation concerning complex financial transactions, particularly for international clients in Europe, Asia and the Middle East.
-A list of the clients Mr. Weigel has represented includes Artémis and its founder, François Pinault; Verizon; Gucci; Tiffany & Co.; Nike; Oaktree Capital; Normandy Real Estate Partners; The Related Companies; Deutsche Bank; Crédit Agricole; Bank Brussels Lambert; UBS, Deloitte & Touche; Mitsubishi Trust and Banking Corporation; Dillingham Construction; and Dallah Al Baraka Investment Co.
+A list of the clients Mr. Weigel has represented includes Artémis and its founder, François Pinault; Crystallex; Verizon; Gucci; Tiffany & Co.; Nike; Oaktree Capital; Normandy Real Estate Partners; The Related Companies; Deutsche Bank; Crédit Agricole; Bank Brussels Lambert; UBS, Deloitte & Touche; Mitsubishi Trust and Banking Corporation; Dillingham Construction; and Dallah Al Baraka Investment Co.
 Ltd. (an investment bank based in Saudi Arabia).

-Recently, The Am Law Litigation Daily named Mr. Weigel as “Litigator of the Week” for obtaining a significant victory for Crystallex International Corporation.
-He was also named a Law 360 “MVP” in Retail and E-Commerce for 2015 – one of three “elite attorneys” recognized – for his “successes in high-stakes litigation and complex global matters.”
+In August 2018, The Am Law Litigation Daily named Mr. Weigel as “Litigator of the Week” for obtaining a significant victory for Crystallex International Corporation in its battle to collect its $1.4 billion judgment against Venezuela.
+Mr. Weigel was also named a Law 360 “MVP” in Retail and E-Commerce for 2015 – one of three “elite attorneys” recognized – for his “successes in high-stakes litigation and complex global matters.”
 The National Law Journal recognized Mr. Weigel as a “Top Litigator” in its annual “Winning: Top Litigators Tell Their Stories” feature, highlighting five attorneys “who prevailed during 2012 before a bench or jury trial.”
 Mr. Weigel was recognized for his successful defense of Artémis S.A. and its owner François Pinault in a complex, multi-year litigation stemming from the failure of the Executive Life Insurance Co.
 In addition, The Daily Journal recognized the complete defense verdict for Artémis S.A. as one of the “Top Ten Defense Verdicts of 2012.”

 Mr. Weigel has also represented both individuals and corporations in civil and criminal investigations pursued by both the Securities and Exchange Commission (SEC) and several U.S. Attorneys’ offices.